ValDevelopment/ValDevelopment/README.md

 I am a Data Analyst and a Game Developer.

-I acquired a Bachelor of Science in Statistics degree at the University of Illinois Urbana-Champaign, and I am currently enrolled in a Master's program in Statistics and Analytics.
+I have a Bachelor of Science in Statistics degree from the University of Illinois Urbana-Champaign, and I am currently pursuing a Master's degree in Statistics and Analytics.

 I specialize in R, Python, and SQL, but I also work with Unity and C# for Game Development.